-I recently told you guys that our basement is starting to look like a thrift store.
+I recently mentioned that our basement is starting to look like a thrift store.
 That trend continues!

 In my spring home tour, I shared this cake platter.

 I found it in rough shape at Goodwill and I knew with a little paint, it would be perfect for adding a spring look to the counters.

 Now I’m not really much of a cake-baker, but I loved the shape of it.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.